Best Fonts to Use for Food Industry Designs

 Original Burger Font

 Original Burger is a handmade font that consists of all uppercase English letters A-Z, numerals 0-9, and common punctuations.
 It also features vector files of graphic doodles.
-Reminiscent of burger house chalkboards Original Burger is a classic solution for logos, menus, signage, posters, merchandise, and culinary applications.
+Reminiscent of burger house chalkboards Original Burger is a classic solution to accompany your logo design or food products.
+They are a good choice to grab the attention of your target audience.
+It’s also a fun font for menus, signage, posters, merchandise, and culinary applications.

 Giaza Pro